NSBLab/reproducibility_grey_matter_differences_in_disorders/README.md

    - `config_hpc.json` (HPC/cluster)
    - `config.json` (WSL/Linux example)
    Ensure `data_directories.dataset_root` points to the folder containing your datasets (e.g., `.../multiple_dataset`).
-3) Optionally copy your chosen config to `config.json` or keep it as-is; the pipeline accepts a config struct and internal scripts read relative to their own locations.
+3) The pipeline accepts a config struct and internal scripts read relative to their own locations.

 Read the comments in the config for details on paths, stages, and datasets.